 Environmental, Social and Corporate Governance (ESG) refer to the three central factors in measuring the sustainability and ethical impact of an investment in a company or business.
-The Trustees have given consideration to ESG, in particular during the review of their investment managers that took place during the year and the Trust's investment manager is actively engaged in all three areas.
+The Trustees have given consideration to ESG, in particular during the review of their investment managers that took place during the year before the reporting period, and the Trust's investment manager is actively engaged in all three areas.